tjmahr/dissertation/docs/07-analysis.md

 Thus, the interaction effects for the intercept term ($\gamma_{0:1}$,
-$\gamma_{0:3}$) describe how overall accuracy changed between years, and interaction effects for the linear-time terms ($\gamma_{1:1}$, $\gamma_{1:3}$) describe changes in overall processing efficiency between years.[^3b]
+$\gamma_{0:3}$) describe how overall accuracy changed between years, and interaction effects for the linear-time terms ($\gamma_{1:1}$, $\gamma_{1:3}$) describe changes in overall processing efficiency between years.

-[^3b]: In the case that these omnibus multi-year interaction models do not converge or are otherwise computationally ill-behaved, I will model each year separately, extract each participant's growth curve parameters, and compare those measures in a second stage of modeling.

 Lastly, a brief comment about priors.
 Bayesian models require prior information (“priors”).
 For these models, I will